RaineCagape/USeP_Online_Guidance_Counseling/README.md

 ================================
 NOTE:
-Making an account for counselors, Must update the data in database then change the role into 'Counselors'
+Making an account for counselors, Must update the data in database by changing the role into 'Counselors'